alan-turing-institute/ADViCE/content/community-guidelines/code-of-conduct.md

 ## Our Standards

-Examples of behaviour that contributes to a positive environment for our community include:
+Examples of behaviour that contributes to a positive environment include:

 •	Demonstrating empathy and kindness toward other people
 •	Being respectful of differing opinions, viewpoints, and experiences